MatthewACoelho/CRISPRGUARDFinder/README.md

 # CRISPR GUARD Finder
 ## Introduction
-Given an on-target CRISPR guide this tool will identify all its off-targets and design “GUARD” sequences (short guides) to interfere with the off-target activity.
+Given an on-target CRISPR guide this tool will identify all of its off-targets and design “GUARD” sequences (short guides) to interfere with the off-target activity.
 This is the code referred to in Coelho et al [1].

-The tool incorporates and off-target search based on the one used in the Sanger WGE website [2, 3] enhanced with the calculation of the probability of the off-target [4].
-R is used to identify and score the guard designs, and the whole is coordinated by a nextflow script.
+The tool incorporates an off-target search based on the one used in the Sanger WGE website [2, 3] enhanced with the calculation of the probability of the off-target [4].
+R is used to identify and score the GUARD designs, and the whole is coordinated by a nextflow script.

 1. Coelho et al, in preparation
 2. [WGE: a CRISPR database for genome engineering.  - PubMed - NCBI](https://www.ncbi.nlm.nih.gov/pubmed/25979474)